 The Arizona State Board for Private Postsecondary Education licenses and regulates 238 private postsecondary educational institutions operating vocational and degree programs.

 The field of clinical research is a segment of the healthcare profession and while close to 70% of clinical research coordinators do not have any medical license, we do offer continuing education credits to nurses who wish to receive these credits for their board educational requirements.

-The continuing nursing education activities provided were approved by the Western Multi-State Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-Arizona, Colorado, Idaho, and Utah Nurses are the member states of the Western Multi-State Division.
+The continuing nursing education activities provided were approved by the Continuing Education Nursing Group, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Arizona, Colorado, Idaho, and Utah Nurses are the member states of the Continuing Education Nursing Group.